terrestris/shogun-docker/README.md

 ```

 ## Redis

-The Redis config files are located in `redis/redis_config`.
-The default redis password can be changed in file `redis/redis_config/.redis`.
+The Redis config files are located in `shogun-redis/redis_config`.
+The default redis password
+can be changed in file `shogun-redis/redis_config/.redis`.

+## Default credentials

+* Keycloak Admin: `admin:shogun`
+* SHOGun Admin: `shogun:shogun`